Nele82/OL-Basement/README.md

 ### Clone the repository

-1) Type in the following URL to the browser and navigate to the repository: https://github.com/Nele82/OL-Basement.git
-2) Open your preferred CLI or integrated terminal in your code editor, and type in the following command to clone the project repository: 'git clone https://github.com/Nele82/OL-Basement.git'
+Open your preferred CLI or integrated terminal in your code editor, and type in the following command to clone the project repository: 'git clone https://github.com/Nele82/OL-Basement.git'

 ### Install dependencies